feifez/bayesian-deep-learning/README.md

 # Bayesian Deep Learning
-Implementation of papers on Bayesian deep learning like MCMC, VAE, Bayes by Backprop etc
+Implementation of papers on Bayesian deep learning

 This repository contains:

 1. Unofficial code for paper "An Introduction to MCMC for Machine Learning"
 2. Unofficial code for paper "Auto-Encoding Variational Bayes"
 3. Unofficial code for paper "Weight Uncertainty in Neural Networks"

-## If this repository helps you in anyway, show your love :heart: by putting a :star: on this project :v:

 ## 1. Markov Chain Monte Carlo (MCMC)